jackyzha0/quartz/content/blog/Honcho; User Context Management for LLM Apps.md

 So today we're releasing the first iteration of [[Honcho name lore|Honcho]], our project to re-define LLM application development through user context management.
 At this nascent stage, you can think of it as an open-source version of the OpenAI Assistants API.

 Honcho is a REST API that defines a storage schema to seamlessly manage your application's data on a per-user basis.
-It ships with a Python SDK which you can read more about how to use here (README LINK).
+It ships with a Python SDK which [you can read more about how to use here](https://github.com/plastic-labs/honcho/blob/main/README.md).

 ![[honcho basic user context management blog post diagram.png]]